 And of course, nothing is going to make breakfast or brunch more special then popovers nestled into a basket.
 OK there is one thing and that’s to serve popovers with Strawberry Butter!
 Actually, it doesn’t really seem to matter when or where or how you serve popovers, they’re always going to elevate the meal.
 And Popovers in a Muffin Tin are so easy to make any time, there’s really no reason to save them for a special occasion.

 Making Popovers in a Muffin Tin:

 When you make popovers, be sure to follow the recipe closely and exactly and you’ll turn out beautiful popovers – but deviate and it could potentially be disastrous.
 Your dairy and eggs have to be at room temperature.
-If you don’t have time to set them out, crack your eggs in a stainless steel bowl and place in a bowl of hot water for a minute or two, stirring once or twice and toss your milk in the microwave for just a few seconds.)
+If you don’t have time to set them out, crack your eggs in a stainless steel bowl and place that bowl in a bowl of hot water for a minute or two, stirring once or twice and toss your milk in the microwave for just a few seconds.)